ampazio/hallow-universe/README.md

 Our analysis included:

 1) a digital ethnography of the app
-2) co-occurence analysis of actors mentioned in Hallow's public communication, visualized through Gephi software and interpreted via the lens of visual network analysis
+2) co-occurence analysis of actors mentioned in a given unit of Hallow's public communication, visualized through Gephi software and interpreted via the lens of visual network analysis (Venturini and Munk 2021)
 3) thematic analysis and directed content analysis of a qualitative corpus
 4) text mining